heliossun/ELIP/rebuttal.md

 | ELIP        | 77.5              | 66.3 | 71.3 | 60.0 | 65.9    | &darr;**15.0%** | 60.4              | 51.5 | 52.3 | 43.7 | 49.2    | &darr;**18.6%** |

 R2.4 The experiments are insufficient.
 The authors may want to compare the proposed model with baselines on more settings, such as changing the proportion of random noise during OOD generation.
-A2.4 To validate our method's ability to handle more complex and diverse OOD cases, we followed the same reference and generated different sets of perturbated images and texts.
+A2.4 In order to assess the effectiveness of our method in addressing a broader range of intricate out-of-distribution (OOD) cases, we adhered to the same reference and created various sets of perturbed images and texts.
-Experiment 1: We choose three **OOD-image** settings from mentioned in <https://arxiv.org/pdf/2212.08044.pdf>, all results are average on five perturbation levels.
-The following are Image-Text Retrieval performance comparision between ELIP and baseline models on MS-COCO.
+In the first experiment, we selected three distinct OOD-image settings as highlighted in https://arxiv.org/pdf/2212.08044.pdf.
+Our analysis encompasses results averaged across five different perturbation levels.
+Presented below are the performance comparisons for Image-Text Retrieval between ELIP and baseline models on the MS-COCO dataset.
 | Image Retrieval |      |           |      |      |      |      |      |      |      |
 |-----------------|------|-----------|------|------|------|------|------|------|------|
 |                 |      | Blur-Zoom |      |      | Snow |      |      | JPEG |      |